maximus-brown/maximus-brown.github.io/_posts/2021-08-15-The-first-on-chain-trees-living-and-growing-in-Cardano-Blockchain.md

 ---
-layout: page
+layout: post
-##title: About
-permalink: /test/
+title: Creativity in new projects keeps on coming!
+CardanoTrees has built the first on-chain trees living and growing in Cardano Blockchain.
+Yes, that's right.
+description: Let's take look at what it means to have a growing tree on Cardano.
+date:   2020-01-07 15:01:35 +0300
 image: '/images/posts/cardano_trees/cardano_trees_1.png'
+tags:   [CNFTs,Cardano]
 ---
-Creativity in new projects keeps on coming! [@CardanoTrees](https://twitter.com/CardanoTrees) has built the first on-chain trees living and growing in Cardano Blockchain.
 Yes, that's right.
-All code and art is written on the blockchain entirely and the art itself dynamically changes over time.
+All code and art created by [@CardanoTrees](https://twitter.com/CardanoTrees) is written on the blockchain entirely and the art itself dynamically changes over time.

 ## Let's take a look at the Demo Tree
 Before we dive further into the project I highly recommend watching the animatated [demo](https://pool.pm/386707e1dd9ae353a49480c576a680266e48737be00c1515ec3e715d.CTDemo04) on Pool.pm in the link shared below.